w3c/w3c-website-templates-bundle/docs/components/header.md

 Note the use of the [center layout](../layouts/center.md) and [cluster layout](../layouts/cluster.md).

-Note the inclusion of `<span role="status" aria-live="polite"></span>`.
+Note the inclusion of `<span role="status" aria-live="polite"></span>`, which is visually hidden.
 This will hold notifications for Assistive Technology users who have logged into their account.
 Such messages are injected via JavaScript.